nickjbrowning/cscs-docs/docs/access/ssh.md

 ### Adding a password to the key

-Once the key has been generated using either the CLI or web interface above, it is strongly reccomended that you add a password to the generated key using the [ssh-keygen](https://www.ssh.com/academy/ssh/keygen) tool.
+Once the key has been generated using either the CLI or web interface above, it is strongly recommended that you add a password to the generated key using the [ssh-keygen](https://www.ssh.com/academy/ssh/keygen) tool.

 ```
 ssh-keygen -f ~/.ssh/cscs-key -p